 The city's Historic Preservation code, approved in 2018, provides a framework to "enhance the community's local resources by designating qualifying properties, structures, and districts within our community as historic."
 The ordinance is founded on the belief that the preservation of the architecture, culture, and heritage embodied in these sites is fundamental to maintaining the community's unique character and a tangible connection to its roots.

 The ordinance provides appropriate regulations and incentives to:

 - Enhance property values and stabilize historic neighborhoods

-- Establish the city's Historic Register listing designated buildings, structures, sites, objects, and districts
+- Establish the city's Historic Register listing of designated buildings, structures, sites, objects, and districts

 - Cultivate civic pride in the art, architecture, and accomplishments of the past

 - Encourage continued private ownership and use of historic places

 - Promote thoughtful community planning and design